shuffle-project/melvin-asr/docs/research/streaming_architecture.md

 Another idea to get more context for the transcripts was to use the Levenshtein distance for connecting two finals.
 For that, we wanted to pass the last audio second of the previous final to the new one to extend the context and use the Levenshtein distance to remove the overlapping part in the new final.

 We did not follow the idea further because of missing packages/libraries implementing the Levenshtein distance in the scope of the project.

+### Prompting & Cross final context

+We had the problem that even with the large model, the transitions between two finals are often problematic, as words are cut off or the context is no longer given due to the separation of the audio track.
+This often resulted in a poor word error rate at this point.
+We were able to successfully solve this problem with the Whisper Model's prompting option.

+It is possible to give the model an audio track that contains an already known part, for example that of the previous final, and then pass the text-results of the previous final to the prompt, whereby the model automatically removes the duplicated results and only returns the new words and results of the current final.
+In this way, we can use better context and solve the problems with the transition between two finals without implementig a dedicated logic.

+The prompt we are using is: `"Beginning of transcription:" + <Text of the previous final>`

 ## VAD